 Clause 24 presents the formal logics and mathematical underpinnings of the SBVR XML Metamodel.
 A concept in Clauses 8 through 21 marked with the symbol ‘FL’ is mapped to a formal logics concept in Clause 24.

-Clause 25 lists supporting documents, such as an SBVR XMI-based XML schema (XSD) for the SBVR XMI Metamodel.
+Clause 25 lists supporting documents, such as an SBVR XMIXML Schema (XSD) for the SBVR MOF Metamodel.

 the Structured English is interpreted such that SBVR is specified in terms of itself.